lakowske/level-over-http/README.md

 ===============
 Serves and stores items to a level db over the http protocol.

-level-over-http can live stream a level database and accept the same options defined in the LevelDOWN API.
+level-over-http can live stream a level database and accepts the same options defined in the LevelDOWN API.

-Here is an example of serving a leveldb named 'test.db' over http://localhost:3000/test
+Here is an example of serving 'test.db' over http://localhost:3000/test

 ```js
 var level       = require('level');